 I'm writing this as a follow-up to Andrew Critch's recent post, to share more of my perspective on the subject.

 We're going to dive straight into the weeds.
-(I'm planning to also write a more accessible explainer post soon.)
+(I would like to write a more accessible explainer post as well but this is all I have for now.)

 I claim the following are sufficient for robust cooperation: